 Unaccompanied youth are at a much higher risk for labor and sex trafficking, assault and other forms of victimization than their housed peers.
 Most unaccompanied youth are unable to access safe housing or shelter, for a combination of reasons, including: being too young to consent for services without a parent; fear of child welfare involvement; and the lack of services overall: more than half of those who seek shelter cannot access it because shelters are full.
 The risks for unaccompanied youth also extend to many infants and toddlers, as research indicates as many as 20% of homeless youth become pregnant.
+In fact, unmarried parenting youth have a 200% higher risk of homelessness than youth without children.
 Providing appropriate services to keep unaccompanied youth safe and secure permanent housing for them requires inter-agency collaboration and strategies that recognize the unique developmental needs and strengths of young people.

 - Current and Pending State Laws Allowing Unaccompanied Homeless Youth to Consent for Housing and Related Services.
 Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
 This document summarizes state laws, including recently enacted legislation in Wyoming, and a currently pending bill that SchoolHouse Connection is working on with partners in Arizona.

 - State Laws on High School Graduation for Students Experiencing Homelessness The Every Student Succeeds Act of 2015 (ESSA) places great emphasis on high school graduation for students experiencing homelessness.
 This document summarizes state laws that complement these federal requirements.
 Please contact Patricia Julianelle at email@example.com to share information about other state laws that promote high school graduation for students experiencing homelessness.